 Do the death threats and graffiti cited in this case amount to discrimination on the grounds of race and religion?

 In the affirmative, do the measures taken by the manager save the employer from liability?

-The Tribunal found that the death threats uttered by Arejevski against Hadzig amounted not only to discrimination on the grounds of race and religion but also to criminal harassment.
+The Tribunal found that the death threats uttered by Arejevski against Hadzic amounted not only to discrimination on the grounds of race and religion but also to criminal harassment.
 Although there was no evidence indicating that Arejevski defaced the donation can, the graffiti itself pointed towards an environment poisoned by religious and racial discrimination.

-The Tribunal found that the measures taken by the manager were insufficient because she made no attempt to follow up with Hadzig following the first complaint, and did nothing to investigate the second.
+The Tribunal found that the measures taken by the manager were insufficient because she made no attempt to follow up with Hadzic following the first complaint, and did nothing to investigate the second.
 Furthermore, it found that the employer had no clear policy on discrimination and no formal procedures for complaints.
 The Tribunal underscored, however, that according to the Supreme Court of Canada in Robichaud, every employer is responsible for the discriminatory actions of its employees.
 Even if the manager in the present case had done everything within her power to stop the discriminatory behaviors, Pizza Hut would have still been found guilty of discrimination under human rights law because in Robichaud, "the Court held that an employer's actions, in the face of discriminatory conduct by its employee, affect the remedial consequences of the actions rather than the issue of liability".